 A 3 block rotation in substance-related disorders and anxiety disorders is divided into a 1-block rotation at the Center for the Treatment of Addictive Disorders (CTAD) and Post Traumatic Stress Disorder Clinic, VA Pittsburgh Healthcare System - Highland Drive, and a total of 2 blocks rotating at WPIC on an inpatient service specializing in acute treatment of patients with comorbid psychiatric and addictive disorders.

 The second year of residency training is an exciting year that provides a core set of experiences that essentially define the scope of psychiatry.
 Residents undergo clinical rotations in adult, child, geriatric and Consultation and Liaison psychiatry services.
-The didactic curriculum is closely integrated with these clinical experiences.
+The Thursday afternoon teaching curriculum is closely integrated with these clinical experiences.
 Residents begin psychotherapy training with patient assignments and individual supervision in the middle of PGY2.
 At the end of the second year, residents will be able to competently diagnose and treat a wide variety of common psychiatric disorders.

 |2.4 Months||2.4 Months||2.4 Months||2.4 Months||2.4 Months|